jlpteaching/dinocpu/README.md

 - `main/scala/`
   - `components/`: This contains a number of components that are needed to implement a CPU.
 You will be filling in some missing pieces to these components in this lab.
 You can also find all of the interfaces between components defined in this file.
-  - `five-cycle/`: This is the code for the five cycle CPU.
-Right now, this is just an empty template.
-You will implement this in Lab 3.
   - `pipelined/`: This is the code for the pipelined CPU.
 Right now, this is just an empty template.
 You will implement this in Lab 4.
   - `single-cycle/`: This is the code for the single cycle CPU.
 Right now, this is just an empty template.
 You will implement this in Lab 2.
   - `configuration.scala`: Contains a simple class to configure the CPU. **Do not modify.**